 Section: Computer Science and Engineering

-The analysis of adversarial team games is a largely unexplored topic in the algorithmic game theory literature.
-These game models are key to describe strategic interactions between rational agents that may organize themselves in a team (a group of agents sharing the same utility function).
+The analysis of games allowing some form of coordination among players is a largely unexplored topic in the algorithmic game theory literature.
+These game models are essential to describe strategic interactions between rational agents that may organize themselves in a team (i.e., a group of agents sharing the same utility function).